 Patients with diabetes and noncoronary atherosclerotic disease have a higher risk of CHD than patients with diabetes but no known vascular disease and thus require a different diagnostic approach.
 Such patients should have appropriate aggressive individualized diagnostic workup.
-(See "Overview of the risk equivalents and established risk factors for cardiovascular disease", section on 'Noncoronary atherosclerotic disease' and "Outpatient evaluation of the adult with chest pain".)
+(See "Overview of established risk factors for cardiovascular disease", section on 'Noncoronary atherosclerotic disease' and "Outpatient evaluation of the adult with chest pain".)

 In nearly all patients with diabetes, the results of screening will generally not change medical therapy, since aggressive preventive measures, such as control of blood pressure and lipids, would already be indicated.
 However, the use of low-dose aspirin may not be warranted in all asymptomatic diabetic patients, since >30 percent of asymptomatic diabetic patients may not have CHD and the use of coronary artery calcium (CAC) score could be considered as a measure to detect/exclude CHD.
 (See 'Screening issues' below and 'Computed tomography' below.)